 More posts for your amusement and possible education:

 Reformed journalist.
 Scribbler of speeches and whatnot.
-Wrote a thriller (FREEDOM, ALASKA) that won some award.
 Represented by Jill Marr of the Sandra Dijkstra Literary Agency.